Azaxis/learning-opentok-ios/README.md

     }

 It also displays the input text field for the text chat.
-The app hides this field until you can view the other client starts publishing a stream in the session.
+The app hides this field until you start viewing the other client's audio-video stream.

 Muting the publisher and subscriber
 -----------------------------------